SCO–Linux disputes: SCO v. Novell

 After SCO initiated their Linux campaign, they said that they were the owners of UNIX.
-Novell claimed these statements were false, and that they still owned the rights in question.
+As it was ultimately able to prove in court, Novell claimed these statements were false, and that they still owned the rights in question.
 After Novell registered the copyrights to some key UNIX products, SCO filed suit against Novell on January 20, 2004.
 Novell removed the suit to federal court on February 6, 2004.

 On July 29, 2005, Novell filed its answer with the court, denying SCO's claims.
 Novell also filed counterclaims asking the court to force SCO to turn over the revenues it had received from UNIX licenses, less a 5% administrative fee.
 Additionally, Novell asked the court to place the funds in a "constructive trust" in order to ensure that SCO could pay Novell since the company's assets were depleting rapidly.

 On August 10, 2007, Judge Dale Kimball, hearing the SCO v.
 Novell case, ruled that "the court concludes that Novell is the owner of the UNIX and UnixWare Copyrights".
 Novell was awarded summary judgments on a number of claims, and a number of SCO claims were denied.
 SCO was instructed to account for and pass to Novell an appropriate portion of income relating to SCOSource licences to Sun Microsystems and Microsoft.
-A number of matters are not disposed of by Judge Kimball's ruling, and the outcome of these are still pending.
+A number of matters were not disposed of by Judge Kimball's ruling, and the outcome of these remained pending.

 On July 16, 2008, the trial court issued an order awarding Novell $2,547,817 and ruled that SCO was not authorized to enter into the 2003 agreement with Sun.
 On November 20, 2008, final judgment in the case affirmed the August 10 ruling, and added interest of $918,122 plus $489 per diem after August 29, 2008, along with a constructive trust of $625,486.90.

 On August 24, 2009, the U.S. Court of Appeals for the Tenth Circuit partially reversed the August 10, 2007 district court summary judgment ruling.
 The appeals court remanded back to trial on the issues of copyright ownership and Novell's contractual waiver rights.
 The court upheld the $2,547,817 award granted to Novell for the 2003 Sun agreement.
 On March 30, 2010, after a three-week trial before Judge Ted Stewart, a jury returned a verdict "confirming Novell's ownership of the Unix copyrights."

 On June 10, 2010, Judge Ted Stewart denied SCO's motion for another trial and ruled for Novell on all remaining issues.

 On July 7, 2010, SCO appealed the new judgments to the United States Court of Appeals for the Tenth Circuit.

 On August 30, 2011, the Tenth Circuit Court of Appeals affirmed the District Court ruling in its entirety, rejecting SCO's attempt to re-argue the case before the Court of Appeals.